 This uncertainty will limit the wiggle room for both Beijing and Tokyo to manage the situation, which means that we have yet to see the worst of this crisis.
 While this blog is ruling out any military confrontation, economic skirmishes between the world’s second and third largest economies are likely.
 China certainly has the ability to hurt Japan economically, and there already are calls in Tokyo for the government to prepare for the worst.

 Understandably, this whole imbroglio has left the Noda government with no choice but to drop all efforts at conciliation.
 A weak response to any Chinese attempt to challenge Japan’s control of the Senkaku Islands would doom Prime Minister Noda’s administration (although it’s already doomed in the first place, but that for another blog entry).
 Meanwhile, the five candidates for the presidency of the opposition Liberal Democratic Party (LDP), which looks set to regain power when elections are called this year, are trying to outdo each other in calling for a more hawkish position vis a vis Beijing.
 One of them, Nobuteru Ishihara, is the son of the anti-China Governor of Tokyo and a long-time friend of President Aquino of the Philippines, who also has no love lost for the Chinese.
-He would probably become Japan’s next Prime Minister.
+Another one, Shinzo Abe, is the most hawkish of all credible Japanese politicians at present.
+One of the two would become Japan’s next Prime Minister.